MF366-Coding/WriterClassic/README.md

 ## IMPORTANT ANNOUCEMENT!

+## The executable version of WriterClassic is gonna be discontinued.

 Custom Plugins do **not** work on the executable version of WriterClassic!

 Thanks for visiting this repository. :heart: